-EYFS: Reception Year 1 Everyday materials Year 2 Uses of everyday materials Year 3 Rocks and soil Scientific knowledge and understanding Identifying and naming To know that objects are items or things.
+Year 1 Everyday materials Year 2 Uses of everyday materials Year 3 Rocks and soil understanding Identifying and naming To know that objects are items or things.
 To know that a material is what an object is made from.
 To identify and name a variety of everyday materials, including wood, plastic, glass, metal, water and rock.
 To know that rocks can be grouped based on their appearance or properties, (e.g. colour, texture, hardness, permeability.)
 To know that rocks may contain grains, crystals or fossils.
 To know that grains and crystals appear differently and can be used to classify rocks.
 To know that soils are made from rocks and dead matter.
-Properties and uses To know that objects float or sink.
-To know that property refers to how a material can be described.
+Scientific knowledge and und Properties and uses To know that property refers to how a material can be described.
 To describe the physical properties of a variety of everyday materials.
 To understand that materials can be grouped based on their physical properties.
 To know why objects are made from particular materials and to give examples of their suitability.
 To know that one material can be used for a range of purposes (and to give examples.)
 To know that different materials can be used for the same purpose (and to give examples.)
 To know why certain materials are unsuitable for particular objects.
 To understand the relationship between the properties of rocks and their uses.
-Scien Change To know that some objects move when pushed or pulled.
-To know that some objects freeze or melt.
-To know that a push or pull must be applied to change the shape of a solid object.
+Scien Change To know that a push or pull must be applied to change the shape of a solid object.
 To know that solid objects can be squashed, bent, twisted or stretched.
 To know that different solid objects may take a different amount of force to change shape.
 To know that fossils can form from the remains of living things.
 To know that rocks can change over time (e.g. erosion, weathering).